avenix/avenix.github.io/_pages/portfolio.md

 author_profile: true
 ---

-code {
-  ...
-  font-family: Menlo, Monaco, Consolas, "Courier New", monospace;
-}

-I absolutely love developing software.
+Developing software is my passion.
 I have experience in C++, Objective-C, Python and MATLAB.
 Find below the latest software projects I have worked on lately.

 ## The Wearables Development Toolkit
 The Wearables Development Toolkit (WDK) is a Matlab-based development environment for activity recognition applications with sensor signals.
 I developed it during my post-doc at the Technical University of Munich.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ow0b0vkciDs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Code sample: